alby13/python-file-lock/README.md

 # ❓How to use:
 How to use:
-Install Instructions
+This program

 Run the program
-Choose to encrypt or decrypt a file
-Enter your password
-Select the file to encrypt/decrypt
+Inspired by programs of yesteryear, the program will ask you if you want to clear the terminal screen to display the program from the top of the screen.
+Select Yes by typing "y" and pressing enter, or select No by typing "n" and pressing enter.

-The program will automatically process the file and output the result and output it as {Program Name}.encrypt
+Do you want to Encrypt or Decrypt?
+Select Encrypt by typing "E" or "e" The program will automatically process the file and output the result and output it as {Program Name}.encrypt

 Password Recommendations
+You may use any password that you wish, but using a weak password will make your encrypted file weak.
+You may create a strong password by using Lowercase, Uppercase, Numbers, and Symbols and also use a long password with over 12 characters.
 For generating a strong password, we recommend generating a password using KeePass, an open-source password generator and password manager.
 KeePass can generate high-entropy passwords that significantly enhance the security of your encrypted files.

 Security
 Python File Lock uses a combination of strong encryption algorithms and a multi-layer approach to provide robust security: